fedekunze/alien_task/README.md

 ### Assumptions

-- Total number of aliens provided (`N`) is less than the total amount of cities
 - File provided can only have __.txt__ format
-- A fight happens at the moment that an alien moves to another city and encounters to another alien
+- A fight happens at the moment that an alien moves to another city and encounters to another alien, no matter how many aliens are on the city
 - When a city is destroyed, it:
   - Destroys all the roads from it to other cities, as well as the roads from any other city to it.
-In particular, that means it deletes pointers to any `Road`
+In particular, that means it all the status of the roads to `destoyed = true`.
   - Kills all the aliens in the destroyed city (sets their status to `alive = false`)

 ## Instalation

-To run the Alien app you'll have to previously download Go and set your `$GOPATH`.
+To run the Alien app you'll have to previously download [Go](https://golang.org/) and set your `$GOPATH`.
 After you download Golang, install the app by running:

 ```